Under 17 Frequently Asked Questions

 What if I have an Approval Statement and am participating in my work-related training or employment alternative but I want to go back to school?

-You can return to school, but you do need to let the ACT Department of Education and Training know in writing.
-You need to complete a 'Notification of return to education' from with the Department.
+You can return to school, but you do need to let the ACT Education Directorate know in writing.
+You need to complete a 'Notification of return to education' with the Directorate.

 If I am a full-time student do I need permission to work in a part-time job?